alicolville/Weight-Tracker/readme.txt

 = 8.1 =

 * Improvement: New export interface that supports large data sets.
 Data is now prepped and saved to disk in stages which improves performance.
-* Improvement: Ability to download the last 30 reports.
+* Improvement: Ability to download all exports.
+* Improvement: Added new setting to enable and disable challenges functionality.
 * Bug fix: [wt-progress-bar] - when a user meets or exceeds their target, set the progress to 100%, not 1%!
 * Bug fix: Labels for form fields are correctly linked by ID.